zuora/togai-java-client/docs/UsageMetersApi.md

 Update an usage meter

-Updating an usage meter is supported only for usage meters in the DRAFT state currently.
-In case you like to update an usage meter, we suggest you create a new usage meter and associate it with accounts.
+This API lets you update an existing usage meter.

 ### Example
 ```java